 - Asian American artists and their works

-- The representation of AAPI people in film & television
+- The representation of in film & television

-If your company is located near AAPI heritage sites or museums, sharing about them can be a great way to engage your local community as well as spark a larger conversation.
+If your company is located near Asian American & Pacific IslanderI heritage sites or museums, sharing about them can be a great way to engage your local community as well as spark a larger conversation.

 Check out Frommer’s guide to The 10 Best Museums to Learn About Asian American and Pacific Islander History and Culture.

-In all industries, AAPI people are making valuable discoveries and creating innovative change.
-During AAPI Month, highlight AAPI leaders who have made significant contributions to your company’s field.
+In all industries, Asian American & Pacific Islander people are making valuable discoveries and creating innovative change.
+During Asian American & Pacific Islander Heritage Month, highlight leaders who have made significant contributions to your company’s field.
 This might be a historical figure, or someone actively working in the field.

 Get inspired with this CNN article: “Asian American history is American history.
 These AAPI leaders transformed the US for generations to come.”